iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

 #### 2. util.format

-This function takes a string as first argument which may contain format specifier.
+This function takes a string as the first argument which may contain a format specifier.
 These format specifier will be replaced by the value passed in the second and following arguments.
-It is very similar to `printf` like format string.
+It is very similar to `print` like format string.
 Example:

 ```js
 const util = require('util');